-The NI 1427 ships with NI Vision Acquisition Software, which includes the NI-IMAQ driver software.
+The NI-IMAQ driver software ships with the NI 1426.
 NI-IMAQ has an extensive library of functions-such as routines for video configuration, continuous and single shot image acquisition, memory buffer allocation, trigger control, and device configuration-you can call from the application development environment (ADE).
 NI-IMAQ handles many of the complex issues between the computer and the image acquisition device, such as programming interrupts and camera control.